MaKcm14/WeatherApplication/README.md

 # Weather_Application
-Weather application that lets to get weather for the cities in the Russian Federation.
+Weather application that lets to get the **current** weather for the cities in the Russian Federation.
 <br>
 <hr>
 <hr>
 <h2>Main Description</h2>
-This application in its base configuration can get weather for cities in the Russian Federation.
+This application in its base configuration can get the current weather for cities in the Russian Federation.

 <h3>Architecture of the application</h3>
 It's a server-side web-application for getting the weather by request from a client using the Rest-concept (Rest service the second level of the maturity model).